CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 This integration works in the following way:

 * First, you index your S3 samples in any way you want.
 You just need to make sure that the filenames in s3 and ursadb are the same.
-  The easiest way to do this is to use the s3index.py utility script.
+For example, you can download all your bucket to a temporary directory, index it, and remove the directory.
+This is automated with the s3index.py script.
 * When mquery needs to access a raw sample data (for example, to run Yara) it runs the S3 plugin.
 * Our plugin looks only at the filename.
 For example, if file path returned